airswap/airswap-about/technology/protocols.md

 }
 ```

-After the server accepts an order, parameters are submitted as an Ethereum transaction to the `swapLight` function on the [SwapERC20](deployments.md) contract, which emits a `SwapERC20` event on success.
+After the server accepts an OrderERC20, parameters are submitted as an Ethereum transaction to the `swapLight` function on the [SwapERC20](deployments.md) contract, which emits a `SwapERC20` event on success.

 The client may subscribe to a filter for a `SwapERC20` event with the `nonce` they provided to the server.